 If you don’t have a stash of goji berries in your kitchen, then it’s time to try these delicious little adaptogens out!
-Goji berries, also referred to as wolfberries, have been used medicinally in China for thousands of years to treat a variety of ailments including complications with the kidneys, eyes, and the liver.
+Goji berries, also referred to as wolfberries, have been used medicinally in China for thousands of years to treat a variety of ailments including complications with the kidneys, eyes, and liver.
 Goji berries have “all 8 essential amino acids,” meaning they are the perfect vegan source of protein!
-In fact, “a single 4 ounce serving provides nearly 10 percent of your daily value for protein.”
+In fact, “a single 4-ounce serving provides nearly 10 percent of your daily value for protein.”
 They have been known to boost the immune system, are a great source of antioxidants, and help maintain blood sugar.

 The reishi mushroom is traditionally used in Eastern medicines due to “several molecules, including triterpenoids, polysaccharides and peptidoglycans,” which have been attributed to its many health benefits.
 While most adaptogens focus on similar health benefits — such as better immune system function, anti-cancer properties, fighting fatigue, lowering depression, and high antioxidants — reishi mushroom has also been attributed to lower triglycerides, higher “good” HDL cholesterol, and lower blood sugar levels.

 Yet another wonderful medicinal mushroom!
 Lion’s Mane Mushroom is largely used both for culinary and medicinal purposes in “Asian countries like China, India, Japan and Korea.”
 When you see one, you’ll know it.
 This mushroom generally grows as a “large, white, shaggy” fungi, resembling “a lion’s mane as they grow.”
-Along with adaptogenic powers, this mushroom has been known to enhance brain function, protect against cancer, support circulatory system health, improve digestive health, and reduce inflammation.
-Lion’s mane, in particular, has been said to taste much like sea-food, making it a great vegan substitute in seafood recipes.
+Along with adaptogenic powers, this mushroom has been known to enhance brain function, protect against cancer, Support circulatory system health, improve digestive health, and reduce inflammation.
+Lion’s mane, in particular, has been said to taste much like seafood, making it a great vegan substitute in seafood recipes.

 Let’s talk raw cacao.
 This adaptogen has various health benefits such as combating fatigue, balancing mood swings, rejuvenating your skin, improving digestion, and boosting cognitive functioning, to name just a few.
 This ancient ingredient is believed to “have first been used by the Maya civilization of Central America.”
-With that said, it’s popularity has propelled it to become one of the most used ingredients for many plant-based eaters.
+With that said, its popularity has propelled it to become one of the most used ingredients for many plant-based eaters.

 How to Use Adaptogens

 We know what they are, where they come from, and which ones we’re interested in.
 How in the world do we use them?
 As with most plant-based substances, it’s all about lifestyle.
-If you lead a hectic life, you may want to try out supplements or powdered versions in your morning coffee or lunch-time smoothie.
-With that said, if you’ve got a little time on your hands, you can always try cooking or baking with the raw adaptogenic ingredients such as mushrooms and raw cacao.
+If you lead a hectic life, you may want to try out supplements or powdered versions in your morning coffee or lunchtime smoothie.
+With that said, if you’ve got a little time on your hands, you can always try cooking or baking with raw adaptogenic ingredients such as mushrooms and raw cacao.
 Here are a few recommendations for everyone!

 One of the most popular ways to use adaptogenic herbs is in your favorite beverage.
 Even in ancient times, adaptogenic herbs and substances were dried and turned into powders which could then be used in a variety of ways.
 Nowadays, you can easily purchase these powders at your local grocery or health food store.

-You can use adaptogenic herbs in caffeinated beverages to begin your day, such as this Tulsi Chai Concentrate — a congregation of revitalizing and healing ingredients of ginger, cinnamon, cloves, cardamom, and anise, and holy basil — this Chocolate Reishi Latte, or this Chaga Mushroom Tea.
-If this isn’t your jam, try using adaptogens in your favorite sweet treat beverage such as this Strawberry Maca Milkshake — chalk-full of potassium-rich banana, fiber-rich dates, vitamin C-rich strawberries, and maca root — or this Goji Berry and Ginger Smoothie which incorporates the sweet, rich, and luxurious flavors of goji berries, coconut, banana, and vanilla, along with a bit of savory ginger!
+You can use adaptogenic herbs in caffeinated beverages to begin your days, such as this Tulsi Chai Concentrate — a congregation of revitalizing and healing ingredients of ginger, cinnamon, cloves, cardamom, anise, and holy basil — this Chocolate Reishi Latte, or this Chaga Mushroom Tea.
+If this isn’t your jam, try using adaptogens in your favorite sweet treat beverage such as this Strawberry Maca Milkshake — chock-full of potassium-rich banana, fiber-rich dates, vitamin C-rich strawberries, and maca root — or this Goji Berry and Ginger Smoothie which incorporates the sweet, rich, and luxurious flavors of goji berries, coconut, banana, and vanilla, along with a bit of savory ginger!

 Did you know that adaptogens can be used like any old ingredient in some of your favorite recipes?
 This means that the next plant-based meal you whip can be nutrient-rich, nourishing, tasty, and hormone balancing!
 Some of the heartiest, vegan recipes I’ve used have also included adaptogenic herbs such as these Shiitake Mushroom Soft Tacos or these Blackened Maitake Steaks.